 As a magistrate in his home state of Lu, Confucius would have had plenty of opportunities to see at first hand the arbitrariness and brutality of the legal system that prevailed in ancient China.
 Justice was rare and punishments were extremely severe for the convicted, who faced summary dismemberment and execution.
 Even those who managed to evade such horrific sanctions were tattooed so that they were clearly identified as criminals after their sentence was completed.

 You only have to look at how tax avoidance works in the modern world to appreciate his point.
-Despite the raft of legislation that has been passed, people still find creative ways of getting round it.
+Despite the raft of legislation that has been passed to stamp it out throughout the world, people still find creative ways of getting round it.
 Indeed, a highly-lucrative “tax planning” industry has been spawned for that very purpose.

 Given the growing distrust of the working of today’s legal system, perhaps it’s worth revisiting this idea.